Abbott and Costello: "Who's on First?"

 "Who's on First?" is Abbott and Costello's signature routine.
 Time magazine (December 26, 1999) named it the best comedy routine of the 20th century.
 The sketch was based on other earlier burlesque wordplay routines.
 They began honing the routine shortly after teaming up in 1936, and performed it in vaudeville in 1937 and 1938.
 It was first heard by a national radio audience on March 24, 1938, when the team were regulars on the Kate Smith radio show.
 By then, John Grant had been writing or adapting other sketches for the team and may have helped expand "Who's on First?" prior to its radio debut.
 He stayed on as their head writer into the 1950s.

 Depending upon the version, Abbott has either organized a new baseball team and the players have nicknames, or he points out the proliferation of nicknames in baseball (citing St. Louis Cardinals sibling pitchers Dizzy and Daffy Dean) before launching into the routine.
 The infielders' nicknames are Who (first base), What (second base) and I Don't Know (third base).
 The key to the routine is Costello's mounting frustration set against Abbott's unyielding formality.
 Audio recordings are readily available on the Internet.

 A notable version is the first television performance on the 1951 Colgate Comedy Hour.

 "Who's on First?" is believed to be available in as many as twenty versions, ranging from one minute to up to ten minutes.
 The team could time the routine at will, adding or deleting portions as needed for films, radio or television.
 The longest version is seen in "The Actors' Home" episode of their filmed TV series, running approximately eight minutes.
 A live performance commemorating the opening day of the Lou Costello Jr Youth Foundation in 1947 was recorded, and has been included in numerous comedy albums.
 The team's final performance of "Who's on First?" on TV was on Steve Allen's variety show in 1957.

 Personal lives

-Abbott and Costello both married performers they met in burlesque.
+Abbott and Costello were both married performers when they met in burlesque.
 Abbott wed Betty Smith, a dancer and comedienne, in 1918, and Costello married a chorus girl, Anne Battler, in 1934.
 The Costellos had four children; the Abbotts adopted two.
 Abbott and Costello faced personal demons at times.
-Both were inveterate gamblers and had serious health problems.
+Both were compulsive gamblers.
+Costello attended horse races and raised horses at his ranch in Canoga Park.
+Additionally both had serious health problems.
 Abbott suffered from epilepsy and turned to alcohol for seizure management.
 Costello had occasional, near-fatal bouts with rheumatic fever.